CrystallizeAPI/js-api-client/README.md

 await cartApiClient.shopCartApi(query);
 ```

-But you can let the JS API Client do the heavy-lifting for you.
-Shop Cart API requires proof of access to PIM in order to get such Token.
+Or, you can let the JS API Client do the heavy-lifting for you.
+The Shop Cart API requires proof of access to the PIM API in order to get such a token.
-Based on your situation, most likely you are using Shop Cart API server-side:
+Based on your situation, you're most likely using the Shop Cart API server-side:

 ```javascript
 const cartApiClient = createClient(